teamatldocker/jira/README.md

   sameersbn/postgresql:9.4-1
 ~~~~

 > This is the sameersbn/postgresql docker container I tested.
-This container now can be used with the following jdbc URL: postgresql://jiradb@192.168.59.103/jiradb (Note tha I use boot2docker with ip 192.168.59.103)
+This container now can be used with the following jdbc URL: postgresql://jiradb@postgresql/jiradb (I link the container with hostname postgresql)

 Now start the Jira container and let it use the container.
 On first startup you have to configure your Jira yourself and fill it with a test license.
 Afterwards every time you connect to a database the Jira configuration will be skipped.